cloudmesh-community/fa19-516-155/project/report.md

 ## Project direction

+:o2: remove the section. what are the current features instead. what are the limitations.

 * `cms transfer` command:
   * Initially `transfer` command was thought as part of `cms storage`.
     Modifications to `cms storage` were done to incorporate `transfer`.